There are two ways to have an HIV test at Public Health Clinic Services.

 For other locations, call the AIDS & Sexual Health Info line 1.800.668.2437.

 #2.
 NOMINAL TESTING uses your name, and health card number, just like any other medical testing.
-Many family physicians use this method.
+Most family physicians use this method.

 Deciding to have an HIV test is not easy and waiting for your result can be even more difficult.
 If you are not sure what test you would prefer, you can discuss it with the nurse during your appointment.